ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   result is `Nothing`.

-Note: a singular query may be used anywhere where a ValueType is expected, so there is no need to use the "value" function extension with a singular query.
+Note: a singular query may be used anywhere where a ValueType is expected, so there is no need to use the `value()` function extension with a singular query.

 ### Examples